 Terms: This tenure-track position is in either the French Common Law Program, taught in French; the English Common Law Program, taught in English; or both.
 Candidates should note at the top of their covering letter whether they are applying to the English program, the French program or both.

 Academic Duties: The functions of a member of the academic staff include, in varying proportions: a) teaching activities; b) scholarly activities including research; c) academic service activities, d) supervision of graduate students.

 Wages: Salary range for an Assistant Professor is $86,986-$120,306, for an Associate Professor is $96,088-$166,861 and for a Full Professor is $115,369-$201,408.

-Benefits package: The University of Ottawa provides a complete compensation package, which includes long term disability, basic group life insurance, supplementary health insurance, University of Ottawa Pension Plan and optional life insurance.
+Benefit package: The University of Ottawa provides a complete compensation package, which includes long-term disability, basic group life insurance, supplementary health insurance, University of Ottawa Pension Plan and optional life insurance.

 University of Ottawa

-All qualified candidates are invited to apply; however, preference will be given to Canadian citizens and permanent residents.
+According to government policy, all qualified candidates are invited to apply; however, preference will be given to Canadian citizens and permanent residents according to government policy.
 The University of Ottawa is an equal opportunity employer.
-We strongly encourage applications from women, Indigenous peoples, persons with disabilities and members of visible minorities.
+The Faculty of Law is committed to increasing the participation of members of equity-seeking groups, such as racial, religious and cultural minorities, Aboriginal peoples, GLBT (gay, lesbian, bisexual and transgender), persons with disabilities and economically disadvantaged people.
+The Faculty applies its commitment to social justice in all aspects of faculty life.
 If you are invited to continue the selection process, please notify us of any particular adaptive measures you might require by contacting the Office of the Associate Vice-President, Faculty Affairs at 613-562-5958.
 Any information you send us will be handled respectfully and in complete confidence.